bhavints/bhavints.github.io/index.md

 My coursework includes a mix of Computer Science theory and game programming classes.

 My primary work experience has been at NASA's Jet Propulsion Laboratory working on ML computer vision models for driving rovers on Mars.
 My most recent project was to optimize Tensorflow-based image captioning models for an embedded flight computer.
-Here's a <a href="https://www-robotics.jpl.nasa.gov/tasks/showTask.cfm?FuseAction=ShowTask&TaskID=343&tdaID=700138">description</a> of the project
+Here's a <a href="https://www-robotics.jpl.nasa.gov/tasks/showTask.cfm?FuseAction=ShowTask&TaskID=343&tdaID=700138">description</a> of the project.

 I am currently working on a video game project with the Creative Media and Behavioral Health center to enable wheelchair-bound patients to work on shoulder rehabilitation through playing a game.
 This is my year-long capstone project for the 2019-2020 school year.